James S. Jeffrey: Early life

 James Jeffrey was born in Polwarth, a district of Edinburgh, son of Sir John Jeffrey, later Permanent Under Secretary of State for Scotland, and his wife Jean Stuart Jeffrey (née Sneddon).
 He went to school at George Watson's College, from where he went on to study at the University of Edinburgh Arts Faculty, graduating Master of Arts (MA) in 1925.
 He then studied medicine at the University of Edinburgh Medical School qualifying MB ChB.
 During his time at University he was president of the Edinburgh University Union and president of the Students' Representative Council.
 He was awarded a university blue for rugby union.
 In 1938 he was elected a member of the Harveian Society of Edinburgh.

 Surgical career

 In 1939 he was awarded the degree of Doctor of Medicine (MD), for a thesis entitled Regional ileitis: a clinical and experimental study.
-'Regional ileitis' was the term then in use for what in now generally called Crohn's disease.
+'Regional ileitis' was the term then in use for what is now generally called Crohn's disease.
 Although there had been earlier descriptions, most notably that by Sir Kennedy Dalziel, it was Burrill B Crohn and his colleagues in a seminal 1932 paper who gave the first comprehensive account of the clinical and pathological features.
 Crohn and his colleagues considered that 'terminal ileum is alone involved' while Jeffrey like Richard Lewisohn was to show that other parts of the gastro-intestinal tract could also be involved.